AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Methods

-According to the correlation observed in Figure~\ref{fig:match_ratio_simi}, we propose to use the similarity between the images database and the query to evaluate the localisation difficulty of query images.
+According to the correlation observed in Figure~\ref{fig:match_ratio_simi}, we propose to use the similarity between the images in the database and the query to evaluate the localisation difficulty of query images.
 We first store the global descriptors $G^r$ of all the images in the reference images database offline.
-For a query image $I^q$, we get the global descriptor $g^q$ using a pre-train IR model.
+For a query image $I^q$, we get the global descriptor $g^q$ using a pre-trained IR model.
 Then, we calculate the cosine similarity between $g^q$ and each $g^r \in G^r$.
-The similarity is then ranked from highest to lowest, with the mean of the top $n$ being the score $S(I^q)$ of the $I^q$.
+The similarity is then ranked from highest to lowest, with the mean of the top-$n$ being the score $S(I^q)$ of the $I^q$.

+where $J$ represents the indices of the top $n$ images in the ranked list.
 In this paper, we set $n = 3$.
 We believe that the three most similar images are sufficient to reflect the localisation difficulty of this query.
-Therefore, instead of retrieving fixed $k$ images for all queries, we retrieve different numbers of reference images for different queries depending on $S(I^q)$.
+Therefore, instead of retrieving fixed $k$ images for all queries, we retrieve different numbers of reference images for different queries depending on $S(I^q)$ in Equation (\ref{eq:score}).
 We denote the maximum number of images that are retrieved as $k$ for each $I^q$.
-Then, for different $I^q$, we follow the below rules: \begin{itemize} \item For easy query, $S(I^q) \geq \gamma^h$, we retrieve $\lceil \alpha\times k \rceil$ images. \item For medium query, $\gamma^l \leq S(I^q) < \gamma^h$, we retrieve $\lceil \beta\times k \rceil$ images. \item For hard query, $S(I^q) < \gamma^l$, we retrieve $k$ images. \end{itemize} , where $\gamma^h$, $0<\gamma^h\leq1$ is the high similarity threshold. $\gamma^l$, $0<\gamma^l < \gamma^h\leq1$ is the low similarity threshold. $0< \alpha < \beta <1$ are coefficients to reduce the number of retrieved images. $\lceil \cdot \rceil$ is the ceiling function.
-Since we adaptively assign the retrieved number for different $I_q$, we call our improved HLoc approach as \sysname.
+Then, for different $I^q$, we follow the below rules: \begin{itemize} \item For easy query, $S(I^q) \geq \gamma^h$, we retrieve top-$k^*$ images, $k^* = \lceil \alpha\times k \rceil$. \item For medium query, $\gamma^l \leq S(I^q) < \gamma^h$, we retrieve top-$k^*$ images, $k^* = \lceil \beta\times k \rceil$. \item For hard query, $S(I^q) < \gamma^l$, we retrieve top-$k$ images. \end{itemize} , where $\gamma^h$, $0<\gamma^h\leq1$ is the high similarity threshold. $\gamma^l$, $0<\gamma^l < \gamma^h\leq1$ is the low similarity threshold. $0< \alpha < \beta <1$ are coefficients to reduce the number of retrieved images. $\lceil \cdot \rceil$ is the ceiling function.
+Since we adaptively assign the retrieved number for each $I^q$, we call our improved HLoc approach \sysname.